Riverscapes/Fluvial-Geomorphology/syllabus/2024_Spring.md

 </div>

 ## Registration
-We are offering Ecohydraulics for Continuing Education Units (CEU) & USU Academic Credit.
-USU students should register for WATS/GEO 5150 or WATS/GEO 6150 depending on their department and course level.
+For the first time, we are offering Ecohydraulics for Continuing Education Units (CEU) & USU Academic Credit.
+USU students should register for WATS/GEO 5150 or WATS/GEO 6150 depending on their department and standing as undergraduates or graduates.
 Non-USU students and professionals taking the class for CEU should register for CEWA 6150 - Fluvial Geomorphology.

 <div align="center">
 <a class="hollow button" href="https://ss.banner.usu.edu/StudentRegistrationSsb/ssb/registration/registration" target="blank"><b>Register for USU Academic Credit</b><br>USU Students</a>